AmericanRedCross/tweet-parse/README.md

 ## This is the current-state of tweet-parse.

-It is designed to run on a desktop within jupyter notebooks, though it should be possible to just copy/paste the content into a normal python file without any changes.
 This script periodically queries Twitter for key words, as well as the tweets of specified users, then stores the relevant results in a google sheet for later manual review.

 The inputs (query terms and users) also come from a google sheet.
 Those can be changed at any time if one has the proper permissions.